Mason Ready | Emergency Management & Fire Safety

 Title IX of the Education Amendments of the 1972, prohibits discrimination on the basis of gender under any education program or activity receiving federal funding.
 Sexual assault and sexual harassment are forms of sex discrimination prohibited under Title IX.
 More information related specifically to Title IX compliance, bystander intervention, etc. can be found on the Diversity, Equity, and Inclusion website here.

 Depending upon the nature of your work, you may be required to attend training shortly after joining Mason or beginning a new work activity.
 Examples of work tasks that require training are: working in a laboratory; handling hazardous materials; working with animals; handling human tissue or other potentially infectious materials; and exposure to loud noises or respiration hazards.
 Additional training may be required by equipment manufactures or grant sponsors.
-For a complete list of training provided by EHS, please click here.
+For a complete list of training provided by Risk, Safety, & Resilience, please click here.

 Classroom Resources